noklam/CS50Wproject1/README.md

 * Logout button only appears when user is logined
 * Check User is logged in on every route

+7/31/2018:

+* Return no review when no user review is there
+* Return no serach result instead of empty page when no book

 Things to do

 * Add no result route for search.